 How Long Do Inlays and Onlays Last?

-How Will I Know if I Need an Inlay or Onlay?
+How Do Salt Lake City Patients Know if They Need an Inlay or Onlay?

 An untrained eye would be hard pressed to know if they needed an inlay or an onlay.
 In reality, only a trusted dentist can tell you for certain.
 Because they are a step in-between a filling and a crown, the symptoms that you might have will be the regular decay symptoms.
 These types of issues are often difficult to notice on your own because unless decay makes it deep into the tooth, you will often not have any pain associated with the decay.